 What is Retinol?

-Retinol is Vitamin A, and it is in the family of ingredients called retinoids.
+Retinol is Vitamin A. It belongs to the family of ingredients called retinoids.
 Retinoids applied to skin have been scientifically-proven to fight wrinkles, uneven hyperpigmentation and dull complexion tone and texture.
 They are some of the best studied ingredients in skin care for these problems.
+I've used retinoids in my dermatology practice for over 30+ years and have seen the results daily.
+I've used retinoids on my own complexion over this same time and appreciate the benefits they've provided for my own 60+ year old previously sun damaged skin.

-Other retinoids include tretinoin (also called retinoic acid and sold as Retin-A).
+Tretinoin is also called retinoic acid and sold as Retin-A. It is the best studied retinoid for anti-aging skin care efficacy.
 Retinol, which is non-prescription all-trans-retinol, is converted in the skin to retinoic acid.

 How does retinol work for your skin?